Posts mislead on human consumption of insects

 It continues: "But chitin is a polysacharide which is very tasty to cancer, parasites, fungi and pretty-much all what give you sickness.
 Chitin is a building part of them!
 Also they contain METAMORPHIC steroids especially ecdysterone."

-It spread amid a flurry of claims that global elites want to force people to eat insects as organizations like the World Economic Forum, a frequent target of disinformation, promoted it as a way to fight climate change because they require less resources than other animal food sources like cattle.
+It spread amid a flurry of claims that global elites want to force people to eat insects as organizations like the World Economic Forum, a frequent target of disinformation, promoted this as a way to fight climate change because they require less resources than other animal food sources like cattle.
 Insects have been part of the human diet for thousands of years and are still consumed by billions of people in different cultures worldwide.

 The text shared on social media makes several misleading claims, according to experts.